-Bad weather moves into Eastern states; 4 dead in South
+Bad weather moves into Eastern states; 5 dead in South

 High winds there left roadsides strewn with plywood, insulation, broken trees and twisted metal.
 The National Weather Service was checking the site for signs of a tornado.

-Weather-related crashes left at least three people dead and numerous authorities pleaded with motorists to avoid driving where they couldn’t see the pavement.
+Weather-related crashes left at least four people dead and numerous authorities pleaded with motorists to avoid driving where they couldn’t see the pavement.

 A driver died in South Carolina when a tree fell on an SUV near Fort Mill, Highway Patrol Master Trooper Gary Miller said.
 The driver’s name wasn’t immediately released.